Sybrax/Discord-User-Card/README.md

 ## Description :

-The card when you click in a user on a discord server.
+The card when you click on a user in a discord server.

 + Banner & Logo
 + Badges with tooltip
 + Username
 + About Me
++ Member since
 + Roles
 + Note
 + Send message input